moorepants/dissertation/eom.rst

 different meanings throughout this dissertation.
 I will attempt to be precise with my wording.
-For this chapter, I consider a dynamic model, such as the *Whipple Bicycle Model*, to be the equivalent to another dynamic model if at least the minimal set equation of motion are the same.
-This means that the Whipple Bicycle Model linearized about the nominal configuration is a different model than the non-linear *Whipple Bicycle Model*.
+For this chapter, I consider a dynamic model, such as the *Whipple Bicycle Model*, to be the equivalent to another dynamic model if at least the minimal set of equation of motions are the same (i.e. give the same result when evaluated at a particular state).
+This implies that the Whipple Bicycle Model linearized about the nominal configuration is a different model than the non-linear *Whipple Bicycle Model*.
 I will try to be explicit when referring to the various models.

+.. todo:: What about when a model is invalid at some configuration.
+I suspect that a derivation with euler angles might very well give different results as the same model derived with quaternions at a point where the euler angle derivation has a divide by zero.

-I will use this terminology for the rigid bodies, see Figure :ref:`figBicycleGeometry <1>`:
+I will use this terminology for the four rigid bodies, see Figure :ref:`figBicycleGeometry <1>`:

 Rear Frame, :math:`C`